School shark: Behaviour

 The school shark is a migratory species.
 Animals tagged in the United Kingdom have been recovered in the Azores, the Canary Islands, and Iceland.
 Tagged individuals in Australia have travelled distances of 1200 km along the coast and others have turned up in New Zealand.

 The school shark feeds primarily on fish.
 Examination of stomach contents of fish caught off California showed that they were opportunistic feeders, consuming whatever fish were most available.
 Their diet was predominantly sardines, midshipmen, flatfish, rockfish, and squid.
 Feeding is done both in open water and near the seabed as sardines and squid are pelagic animals, while the remainder are benthic species.
+Uniquely, school sharks appear to show a special preference for barracudas, with barracudas forming a significant component of the diet of reef-dwelling school sharks.
+A fossil specimen of the closely related species G. cuvieri also contains the remains of a barracuda (Sphyraena bolcensis) in its stomach, suggesting that this predator-prey relationship between Galeorhinus and Sphyraena has lasted for at least 50 million years.

 The school shark is ovoviviparous; its eggs are fertilised internally and remain in the uterus where the developing foetus feeds on the large yolk sac.
 Males become mature at a length around 135 cm and females around 150 cm.
 The gestation period is about one year and the number of developing pups carried varies with the size of the mother, averaging between about 28 and 38.
 Pups in the same litter may have different sires, possibly because females are able to store sperm for a long time after mating.
 The females have traditional "pupping" areas in sheltered bays and estuaries where the young are born.
 The juvenile fish remain in these nursery areas when the adults move off to deeper waters.

-Uses
+Human use

+School sharks are a traditional Māori resource in New Zealand, where they are known by the Māori language name kapetā.
+Hapū would travel across Northland to special events in the Rangaunu Harbour, where for two days kapetā could be fished.
+The meat could be eaten fresh or preserved, and the oil from school shark livers was blended with botanicals and red ochre to create cosmetics.

 The meat of the school shark is consumed in Andalusian cuisine, where it is usually known as cazón.
 Among recipes are the traditional cazón en adobo in the mainland, and tollos in the Canary Islands.
 In Mexican cuisine, the term cazón refers to other species, and is prepared similarly.
 In the United Kingdom, the flesh is sometimes used in "fish and chips" as a substitute for the more usual cod or haddock.